 From School Laboratory to Garage: How COVID Impacted my Senior Project

-If you’ve ever watched a movie about mad scientist like Victor Frankenstein, you might envision a home laboratory to be full of microscopes, tubes, and bubbling flasks.
+If you’ve ever watched a movie about a mad scientist like Victor Frankenstein, you might envision a home laboratory to be full of microscopes, tubes, and bubbling flasks.
 My science laboratory, however, was my parents’ garage, and instead of bringing a dead corpse back to life to uncover mankind’s secrets, I was trying to examine the degradation rate of a mushroom.

 Typically, in the summer before senior year, research students spend 5 weeks in the lab working on their projects.
 However, with the closure of the school in late March, the opportunity to go to the school over the summer was out of the question.